githubschool/Monday-10/_posts/0000-01-09-CrystalFaith.md

 {: .center}

 Did the programmer's love of coffee name JavaScript?
-Or does JavaScript just cause the programmer to need coffee?
+Or does JavaScript just cause the programmer to need cooffffeeeee?

 If a kitten does something cute, and no one is around to post it on the internet, did it happen?